blair-aitken/lane_detection/README.md

 Before you can measure lane position, there are two short setup steps:

-- Calibrate the camera (to remove lens distortion).
+- Take images of the chessboard (to calibrate the camera).
-- Generate a homography (to convert video pixels into real-world road distances).
+- Generate a homography video (to convert video pixels into real-world road distances).

-#### Calibrate Your Camera
+#### Chessboard Images

-We use camera calibration because every camera has its own intrinsic properties (such as focal length and distortion coefficients) that can bend the image.
-This bending makes straight lines in the real world appear slightly curved.
-Calibration estimates these properties and corrects the distortion so that measurements taken from the video remain geometrically accurate.
+We use a printed chessboard pattern for camera calibration because it provides a grid of evenly spaced corners that the software can reliably detect.
+Every camera has its own intrinsic properties (such as focal length and distortion coefficients) that bend the image, making straight lines in the real world appear slightly curved.
+By capturing the chessboard from different angles and positions, calibration software can estimate these properties and correct the distortion, ensuring that measurements taken from the video are geometrically accurate.

 1. Print `chessboard_A4.png` on A4 paper.
 2. Mount flat on stiff cardboard or foam board (no bending).